-What I love most about this stuffed avocado recipe is that there is barely any cooking involved at all.
+What I love most about this vegan recipe for stuffed avocado recipe is that there is barely any cooking involved at all.
 There's a good bit of chopping to do, but your actual stove time is under 10 minutes.

 You make this summery stuffed avocado with raw corn, sliced right off of the cob.
 If you're never eaten your corn raw before, you are in for a real treat!